UMcompute/RTFM/README.md

 2. Do you want to launch the sensor simulator?
 (0 or 1)
 3. (if you answered yes to #1, then...)
 Do you want to convert event detection output into XML format?
 (0 or 1)

 Answer yes (1) to all three questions.
 Watch as the time stamp from the simulated sensor module is printed to the terminal along with the summary statistics at the end of the run.
 Check in the RTFM/Output/ directory to see the output of the event detection model (SensorLog-*.txt) and the resulting XML files generated based on that output.

-The schedules contained in the XML files are formatted for use with Bentley Systems' AECOsim Building Designer BIM platform to visualize the evolving hazards during a fire event.
+The schedules contained in the XML files are formatted for use with Bentley Systems' AECOsim Building Designer (ABD) BIM platform to visualize the evolving hazards during a fire event.
+Specifically, the Animation Producer from ABD is used to playback the monitoring events at this stage of the research.

 ## Results of the Test